Then Again, Maybe I Won't: Theme

 Another theme touched upon is Tony maintaining his respect for the working class life his parents left behind.
 For example, Tony and his friends are drinking milkshakes at a malt shop when Joel thinks it is funny to hide the tip inside a half-full milkshake glass, causing the waitress to put up a fuss and remark that "your crummy coins buy me a loaf of bread; ever stop and think of that".
-This causes Tony to reflect on the differences between where he was raised and where he is now.
+This causes Tony to reflect on the differences between where he was raised and where he is now, as well as the circular flow of income as he ponders the waitress taking that money to a bakery in a low-income part of town.

 The penultimate chapter in the book deals with the consequences of Joel's immoral actions.
 Tony and Joel are at a sporting goods store where the employees catch Joel shoplifting golf balls and Tony refuses to aid Joel in lying.
-Tony anticipates that his parents will learn for themselves of Joel's true nature when they read tomorrow's newspaper and see Joel will be remanded to the juvenile facility, but is surprised when he learns the owner of the sporting goods store declines to press charges against Joel for shoplifting.
+Tony anticipates that his parents will learn for themselves of Joel's true nature when they read the next day's newspaper and see Joel will be remanded to the juvenile facility, but is surprised when he learns the owner of the sporting goods store declines to press charges against Joel for shoplifting.
 Joel's father then decides to enroll Joel in a military academy, which he believes will cure Joel of his "I will do what I want, when I want" attitude and deprive him of his pampered lifestyle at the Hoober home.